davidanguyen/CSC196W-Assignments/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy to GH Pages

+run `ng deploy --base-href=CSC196W-Assignments` to build the project and upload it into GitHub Pages.
+This project contains [Angular CLI GHPages](https://github.com/angular-schule/angular-cli-ghpages/)!

 ## Running unit tests